 This is where the groom takes his bride to the center of the room to show the world his wife and lead her in their first dance as a married couple.
 Even this has to be done carefully because the new bride cannot lift both her feet off the ground at the same time or else the faeries may carry her away.

 Cutting the cake is a very important part of the day.
 The guests all gather round to watch and cheer as the first slice is cut.
 A traditional Irish cake would have at least two tiers the first would be a rich fruit cake and the smaller next tier would be soaked in good Irish whiskey and stored away to be used as a christening cake for the first-born.
 Every guest is given a slice of cake to eat or in some cases taken away by unmarried maidens to place under their pillow that night in the hope that they dream of their future husband.

 Celebrations over the couple are ready to leave their guests (who will usually carry on celebrating into the ‘wee small hours’) to go on a honeymoon.
 This word actually has nothing to do with going away but was actually honey wine (mead) that was given to the couple who would then drink it every night out of a special goblet to promote virility and also to protect the couple from the faeries who would have loved to have spirited the bride away.

 Buying the perfect Irish Wedding Gift

 Irish wedding gift’s that are traditionally given include items like salt and pepper shakers and tall toasting glasses (flutes) which are considered lucky gifts to receive or a porcelain bell which is given to remind the couple of the bells that rang when they married.
 Irish linen or a piece of Irish lace were and still are considered a wonderful gift to receive as they represent solid commitment.

-To-day no bride starts her married life without at least one piece of either the highly collectable Belleek Pottery or stunning Waterford Crystal.
+To-day no bride starts her married life without at least one piece of either the highly collectible Belleek Pottery or stunning Waterford Crystal.